Constitution of Arkansas: 1861 Constitution

 The first constitution was vague and short.
-It was replaced by the second Arkansas state constitution when Arkansas seceded from the Union on May 6, 1861.
-This constitution was very similar to the original except for its references to The Confederate States of America.
+The second Arkansas state constitution was adopted by the Arkansas Secession Convention when Arkansas seceded from the Union on May 6, 1861.
+This constitution was very similar to the original except for its references to The Confederate States of America and added protections for slavery.

 1864 Constitution

 On December 8, 1863, by United States President Abraham Lincoln issued a presidential proclamation that would come to be known as the ten percent plan to allow Confederate states to return to the Union.
 The Civil War was still underway in Arkansas, with a Confederate-loyal state government in exile at Washington, Arkansas and much of the northern part of the state under a tenuous Federal control.
 The economy of Arkansas was in shambles and guerrilla warfare ravaged the countryside and small towns throughout the war.

 Major General Frederick Steele began reorganizing a state government following the Battle of Bayou Fourche, whereby Federals captured Little Rock.
 By January 1864, the requisite 10% of the state's voters had taken the loyalty oath to the Constitution necessary to begin preparing for restoration to the Union.
 Arkansas Unionists from 24 of the state's 57 counties met for a constitutional convention in Little Rock.
+Since the convention was not called by a formal body, representation was not apportioned in advance, and some counties were not represented at all.

-The convention adopted a document largely similar to the 1836 constitution, except repudiated slavery and secession, and declaring the constitution of 1861 "null and void".
+Of the 24 convention members, a group of 12 were selected to draft the new constitution.
+The convention adopted a provisional document largely similar to the 1836 constitution, except repudiated slavery and secession, and declaring the constitution of 1861 "null and void".
 Slavery was abolished in this constitution, but there was no provision as to civil rights for freedmen, or former slaves.
-This was the first constitution to define election procedures for a number of important posts within the state government.
+This was the first constitution to allow popular election of the constitutional offices (secretary of state, auditor, treasurer, and the newly created position of lieutenant governor of Arkansas) as well as judges.

 The convention sent the Constitution to a vote of the people on March 18, 1864, alongside a new slate of Republican state officials.
 Some areas of the state remained under Confederate control during the election, and many war-torn areas were virtual no-man's land.
 Despite a turnout of slightly more than 12,000 total voters, the Constitution was adopted and new officials were installed.